wuzhengy/TAU/PutAndReqeust.md

 # TAU app communication with DHT
 TAU application adopts a special "one way" communication to DHT engine.
 The business logic is implemented based on two  "one way non-waiting" methods:
 1. `Put` / `Put and Forget`: app can put data item (mutable/immutable) into DHT space.
-When a node wants to put either mutable or immutable data, it will call DHT API directly and then forget, which is moving to next program steps.
+When a node wants to put either mutable or immutable item, it will call DHT API directly and then forget, which is moving to next steps.
 The `put` action does not cause waiting.
-2. `Request` / `Request and Forget`: app can put request through `mutable data item` in a certain `Salt channel`, then delegate TAU DHT engine to get data from DHT space.
+2. `Request` / `Request and Forget`: app can put request through `mutable item` through a certain `Salt channel`, then delegate TAU DHT engine to get data from DHT space.
-   * When nodes A want to get a data with either a mutable or immutable key, A will always search local memory firstly.
+   * When a node, A, wants to get a data with either a mutable or immutable key, A will search local memory firstly.
 If not found locally, A will put the key into mutable item and publish in the `Request` channel.
-A will then forget, which is exiting to leave DHT engine to do `DHT get` for loading into local memory.
+A will then move on, which is to leave DHT engine to do `DHT get` for loading into local memory.
-   * When aother node B read a mutable item from request channel, if B has such hash content locally, the B will put the immutable content; if not, B will put public-key of requesting node A into own mutable referral component, the content part is nil, then put help broadcast the original request. <br><br>
+   * When aother node B reads a mutable item from request channel, if B has such data locally, the B will put the content; if not, B will put public-key of requesting node A into own mutable referral component, the content part is nil, then put.
+This helps broadcasting the original request. <br><br>

-### request based communication than re-publishing
+### Request based communication than re-publishing
 Nodes routinely checking community members requests and response with putting data.
-In mainline DHT and IPFS, it require nodes to republish content periodically to keep data live in the DHT space.
+In mainline DHT and IPFS, it requires nodes to republish content periodically to keep data live in the DHT space.
 For larger amount of data, it is impossible to achieve this holding all data on DHT.
 DHT space is mostly for communication caching rather than history archive.
+We believe that request-based put is more fitting for DHT.

-## Mutable data item
+## Mutable item
-For optimizing community new data searching, mutable data item of DHT is used as both publishing and requesting immutable data item.
+For optimizing community new data searching, mutable data item of DHT is used as both putting and requesting data item.
 Each mutable data item includes two components:
-* the target content: the key of the target immutable data item, which could be either a requesting or a publishing of tip block or new message
+* the target content: the key of the target data, which could be either a requesting or a publishing of tip block or new message
-* a referral public key: for opitmizing the latest information searching, the public key is at nodes best knowledge of the latest peer that communicates
+* a referral public key: for opitmizing the latest information searching, the public key is at nodes best knowledge of the latest peer that communicates.
+The referral will potentially speed up searching process to Log(N) through community group effort.

 ## Salt channels
 Each topic of blk, msg, tx has two mutable channels for both request and response.<br>